-The Paris Climate Accord on climate change recognizes the importance of facilitating a "just" energy transition for workers, communities, and countries.
-The concept recognizes the need to take an inclusive approach to the energy transition, and moreover, that no two communities or countries are alike in their ability to transition quickly and fairly to lower-carbon economies.
-Many developing countries do not have the infrastructure, resources, or capacity to leap straight to renewables and keep their societies moving forward.
+The Paris Climate Accord on climate change recognizes the importance of facilitating a "Just Transition" for workers, countries, and communities.
+The concept recognizes the need to take an inclusive approach to the energy transition, and moreover, that no two countries or communities are alike in their ability to quickly and fairly transition to lower-carbon economies.
+Many developing countries do not have the infrastructure, resources, or capacity to leap straight to renewables and keep their populations moving forward.

 Further, the carbon footprint of developing nations - particularly in Africa - is relatively small, both in absolute and per capita terms.
-The cumulative emissions from the more than one billion people living in 48 sub-Saharan African countries accounts for less than one percent of the global carbon total.
-California's hot tubs and swimming pools alone use more power than all of Senegal, one of Kosmos' host countries1.
+The cumulative emissions from the more than one billion people living in 48 sub-Saharan African countries accounts for less than one percent of the global total.
+California's hot tubs and swimming pools alone use more power than all of Senegal, one of Kosmos' host countries!

-This energy inequality highlights the need to be flexible and pragmatic when it comes to the energy transition.
-Hydrocarbons - particularly natural gas - will continue to play a key role in delivering economic growth, raising standards of living, and enabling the transition to a cleaner energy future.
-The developed world cannot expect the same speed of transition or adoption of renewables in developing countries, as it would leave them without the opportunity to benefit today from access to reliable and affordable energy.
+This energy inequality highlights both the need to be flexible and pragmatic, as well as the critical role hydrocarbons - particularly natural gas - will play in delivering economic growth, raising standards of living, and transitioning to a cleaner energy future.
+The developed world cannot expect the same speed of transition or adoption of renewables in developing countries, as it would leave them without the opportunity to benefit today from the necessities of a decent life.